edsonsbj/Backup-Restore-Borg-Rclone/README.md

-# Backup-Restore
+# Backup-Restore-Borg-Rclone

-This repository contains scripts for performing backup and restoration tasks using Borg.
+This repository contains scripts for performing backup and restoration tasks using a combination of Rclone Mount and Borg.
 These are Bash scripts for backup/restore of [Nextcloud](https://nextcloud.com/) and media servers like [Emby](https://emby.media/), [Jellyfin](https://jellyfin.org/), and [Plex](https://www.plex.tv/), all of which are installed on the same machine.

 ## General Information